f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

      res.reply(JSON.stringify(jsonData));
    });

-Save and reload the workpsace.
-Now if you try bad JSON again, you will still get the same error on the web browser, but we will not crash the Node.js process. **We will see an error message in the logs such as this**:
+Save and reload the workspace.
+Now if you try bad JSON again, you will still get the same error on the web browser, but we will not crash the Node.js process.
+Doing a tail of the log files again, you will see an error message similar to this:

-``sdmd[11018]: 018e0017:6: pid[19619] plugin[/Common/json_parser_pl.parser_ext] Error with JSON.parse: Unexpected token e``
+``Jul 11 16:14:55 pid[15456] Error with JSON.parse: Unexpected token w``

 **Note**: Try/catch is only for synchronous functions.
 Most asynchronous functions handle exceptions/errors in the callback function or with